 Current Graduate Courses

-ITA1000H (Fall/Winter) - Methodologies for the Teaching and Study of Italian / Staff
+ITA1000H (Fall/Winter biweekly) - Methodologies for the Teaching and Study of Italian / Staff

 Students are introduced to basic reference materials necessary for research and will familiarize themselves with the Reference, Periodical Rooms, and the Thomas Fisher Rare Books Library.
 They will also study philological, computer-assisted and critical methods for the study of Italian literature and linguistics.